-Like Snapchat Stories or Facebook Stories, Instagram Stories allows you to post photos and videos in chronological succession to tell a "story" over the course of a day.
-These images do not appear in your regular collection of Instagram posts; instead, after a 24-hour period, anything you've posted to your story will disappear.
+Like Snapchat Stories or Facebook Stories, Instagram Stories allows you to post photos and videos in chronological succession to tell a "story."
+These images do not appear in your regular collection of Instagram posts; instead, after a 24-hour period, anything you've posted to your story disappears.

 Instagram Stories for business

-Business owners should take into consideration that does not mean the end of Instagram's staple "feed" which showcases permanent photos.
+Business owners should take into consideration that does not mean the end of Instagram's staple "feed."
 Ultimately, this means deciding which content deserves the urgency of the Stories and permanency of the traditional feed.

 With the development of Stories, Instagram has tapped into the viewing behaviors of the younger audience, Marder suggests the company understands the teen demographic using the app deletes posts that don't get enough likes or engagements.